microsoft/FluidFramework/doc/sprints/sprint1/sprint1.md

 * How do we think about re-layout from flow container to diverse devices?
 * What is the UX for scaling, selection, and semantic lifting?
 * How do we think about UX for having flex and flow containers stacked or side by side?
+* How do UX events flow in a MUI hierarchy?
+* How do we use the DOM (or other scripted native scene graphs) as a viewport but keep a separate representation to make memory use is minimized, incremental load is possible, and view transformations are speedy?

 With ink questions: